October 20, 2020

 4 Ways to Prevent Ransomware

-- Have a Continuity Strategy: There’s no sure way of preventing ransomware, although antivirus, perimeter protection, and patch management are essential.
-Datto’s survey revealed that Business Continuity and Disaster Recovery (BCDR) is ranked as the number one solution for combating ransomware, with 92 percent of respondents stating that clients with BCDR products in place are less likely to experience significant downtime after a ransomware attack.
+Antivirus, perimeter protection, and patch management are essential.
+Our survey revealed that business continuity and disaster recovery (BCDR) is ranked as the number one solution for combating ransomware, with 92 percent of respondents stating that clients with BCDR products in place are less likely to experience significant downtime after a ransomware attack.
 A solid, fast, and reliable BCDR solution should be one part of the strategy to maintain operations despite a ransomware attack.
 Since ransomware can easily spread across networks and SaaS applications, endpoint and SaaS backup solutions designed for fast restores are also critical.

-- Leverage Multiple Solutions to Prepare for the Worst: Today’s standard security solutions are no match for ransomware which can penetrate organisations in multiple ways.
+Today’s standard security solutions are no match for ransomware, which can penetrate organisations in multiple ways.
 Reducing the risk of infections requires a multilayered approach rather than a single product.
 These layered approaches can include BCDR, employee training, patch management, unified threat management, antivirus/anti-malware software, and more.

-- Have a Dedicated Cyber Security Professional to Ensure Business Continuity: SMBs often rely on a “computer savvy” staff member to handle their IT support and not an IT expert.
-Our survey reveals that downtime costs are up by 200 percent year-over-year, and the cost of downtime is 23x greater than the average ransom, so it is well worth the investment to hire an individual who is focused on keeping your business and your customers safe.
-If a company cannot afford a complete IT staff for 24/7 cybersecurity monitoring, they should be leveraging a managed service provider (MSP) that has the time and resources to anticipate and protect a company from the latest cybersecurity threats.
+SMBs often rely on a “computer savvy” staff member to handle their IT support and not an IT expert.
+MSPs reported that downtime costs are up by 200 percent year-over-year, and the cost of downtime is 23X greater than the average ransom, so it is well worth the investment to hire an individual who is focused on keeping your business and your customers safe.
+If a company cannot afford a complete IT staff for 24/7 cyber security monitoring, they should be leveraging a managed service provider (MSP) that has the time and resources to anticipate and protect a company from the latest cybersecurity threats.

 To find out more about the current ransomware trends and learn what you can do to avoid falling victim, check out the full report today.